-way to humans (or even to heavenly spirits . . .)."
-Becoming frustrated with this, in the first quarter of the nineteenth century William MacLeay developed a new system of classification he called the "Quinary" perspective.
-This went further than the simple linearity of the chain of being: classifications were based instead on what he called "affinity" (anatomical likeness) and "analogy" (shared habits).
-He applied his method not only to animals but to humans, dividing them "into the typical Europeans, the sub-typical Asiatics (both 'normal' because 'civilized'), and the aberrant or 'savage' Americans, Africans, and Malays."
-His approach was extremely popular with the public, even though many scientists disavowed it, including Darwin in 1833.
-Yet aspects of MacLeay's quinary perspective regarding a search for analogy linger on today.
+potential to make natural history as prestigious as the mathematical sciences.33 Early classifiers sought to place animals on a spectrum that came to be known as "the great chain of being," "an ancient figure that organized nature as a linked, one-dimensional progression from the meanest animal (or vegetable or mineral...) all the way to humans (or even to heavenly spirits...)."34 Becoming frustrated with this, in the first quarter of the nineteenth century, William MacLeay developed a new system of classification he called the "Quinary" perspective.
+This went further than the simple linearity of the chain of being: classifications were based instead on what he called "affinity" (anatomical likeness) and "analogy" (shared habits).35 He applied his method not only to animals, but to humans, dividing them "into the typical Europeans, the subtropical Asiatics (both 'normal' because 'civilised'), and the aberrant or 'savage' Americans, Africans, and Malays."36 His approach was extremely popular with the public, even though many scientists disavowed it, including Darwin in 1833.37 Yet aspects of MacLeay's quinary perspective regarding a search for analogy linger on today.38

-By the nineteenth century ideas about music were becoming influential to Victorian thought and behavior regarding notions of species and their hierarchies, both in public and academic domains.
-Scholarship on music had influence well beyond the humanities and shaped much scientific thought, particularly regarding evolution.
-Of relevance for our claims is the famous debate between Darwin and Spencer, both of whom saw themselves as "trying to fill the gap between the music of modern civilized humans and the primal sounds of their animal ancestors."
-For Darwin, a biological historian, musical aesthetics, like birdsong, had their root in sexual selection and thus were purely functional.
-For Spencer, a social historian, all animal sounds were "impassioned utterances," but they were not musical; only humans made true music.
-Though Spencer and Darwin fundamentally disagreed, they both developed their arguments from an epistemological basis in which "listening to culture and listening to nature merged over a period of several decades to produce a practice of hearing biocultural difference, where song became a measure of other species' worth."40 Questions of "sounds like" were again central.
-If humans sounded like birds, Darwin saw this as proof of music's functionality in sexual selection.
-But, for Spencer, they did not "sound like": while birds were impassioned, only humans counted as musical.
-In that view the most cultural humans are the ones thus farthest along on the implied evolutionary hierarchy, as their musics depart the furthest from their perceived biological origins in the natural
+By the nineteenth century, ideas about music were becoming influential to Victorian thought and behavior regarding notions of species and their hierarchies, both in public and academic domains.

+Scholarship on music had influence well beyond the humanities and shaped much scientific thought, particularly regarding evolution.39 Of relevance for our claims is the famous debate between Darwin and Spencer, both of whom saw themselves as "trying to fill the gap between the music of modern civilized humans and the primal sounds of their animal ancestors."40 For Darwin, a biological historian, musical aesthetics, like birdsong, had their root in sexual selection (and thus were purely functional).41 For Spencer, a social historian, all animal sounds were 'impassioned utterances,'42 but they were not musical; only humans made true music.
+Though Spencer and Darwin fundamentally disagreed, they both developed their arguments from an epistemological basis in which "listening to culture and listening to nature merged over a period of several decades to produce a practice of hearing biocultural difference, where song became a measure of other species' worth."43 Questions of "sounds like" were again central.
+If humans "sounded like" birds, Darwin saw this as proof of music's functionality in sexual selection.
+But for Spencer, they did not "sound like": while birds were impassioned, only humans counted as musical.
+In that view, the most cultural (musical) humans are the ones thus farthest along on the implied evolutionary

-35. As David Shorter has recently demonstrated, commitments to the organizational logic behind the great chain of being persist, underpinning even contemporary scientific projects like the Search for Extra Terrestrial Intelligence (SETI).
+38 As David Shorter has recently demonstrated, commitments to the organizational logic behind the great chain of being persist, underpinning even contemporary scientific projects like the Search for Extra Terrestrial Intelligence (SETI).
 Shorter, "On the Frontier."

-36. Zon, Evolution and Victorian Musical Culture; Mundy, Animal Musicalities.
+39 Zon Evolution; Mundy Animal Musicalities.

-37. Mundy, Animal Musicalities, 17.
+40 Mundy Animal Musicalities 17.

-38. Darwin, Descent of Man.
+41 Darwin The Descent of Man.
 Darwin also repeatedly evoked Lamarck's phrase "use and disuse" in The Origin of the Species.
-Ahmed, What's the Use, 76.
+Ahmed What's the Use, 76.

-39. Spencer, "Origin and Function of Music"; Mundy, Animal Musicalities, 17.
+42 Spencer The Origin and Function; Mundy Animal Musicalities, 17.